JamesTsay-12/blog-site/_posts/2025-09-02-Breast-Cancer-Diagnostics-Treatment-Guide.md

 # A Patient-Friendly Guide to Breast Cancer Treatment: From Chemotherapy to Targeted Therapies

+This blog is in progress, and reflects the latest information as of 9/1/25

 **Disclaimer:** I am a biotech scientist, not a medical doctor.
 This guide is meant to **inform and empower patients** to discuss treatment options with their healthcare provider.
 It is not a substitute for personalized medical advice.

 Breast cancer treatment has evolved significantly over the past two decades.
 What was once a standard approach involving chemotherapy has now transformed into a more personalized strategy, guided by the molecular characteristics of each tumor.
 Today, treatments are tailored based on factors like **hormone receptor (HR) status**, **HER2 expression**, **BRCA mutations**, and **PD-L1 status**, allowing for therapies designed to specifically target the cancer cells.